 C) My recent endoscopy showed I have a small Hiatal Hernia which can cause nausea, acid reflux, and therefore poor sleep.
 Gastritis also showed up on the test, though the doctor said it was “inactive”.
 The biopsy (tissue sample) tested negative for H.pylori and negative for Celiac so here’s yet another confirmation of that.

 Anyway, so I attribute my current symptoms (hypoglycemia, slight nausea, inability to sleep, anxiety, fatigue during the day) to be caused by the Hiatal Hernia and the Adrenal Fatigue.
 By the way, I read that Hiatal Hernia and Adrenal Fatigue usually go hand in hand.
-The H.pylori and Candida problem is taken care of and now I have to focus on getting my adrenals, pituitary and this hiatal hernia corrected.
-It’s like I keep uncovering more layers to discover something else…but I think I’m gettting to the bottom of it.
+The H.pylori and Candida problem is taken care of, and now I have to focus on getting my adrenals, pituitary healed and this hiatal hernia corrected.
+It’s like I keep uncovering more layers to discover something else…but I think I’m getting to the bottom of it.

 Here’s what I took for H. pylori.
 All Natural.
-These are the product brands and names along with the dosages my doctor had me take.
-The doctor who recommended this regimen to me was a chiropractor who specialized in “functional medicine,” nutrition, etc. If you found a good chiropractor who also worked with nutrition, they may just carry these products.
-Call and find out.
-Well, first ask if they have experience treating people with H. pylori. *This is not meant to be a recommended dosage for your own condition and you should seek the advice of your doctor.)
+These are the product brands and names along with the dosages my doctor had me take*.
+The doctor who recommended this regimen to me was a chiropractor who specialized in “functional medicine,” nutrition, other energetic therapies, and used Applied Kinesiology.
+If you find a good holistic chiropractor who also works with nutrition, they may carry these products.
+Call beforehand and find out.
+In fact, first ask if they have experience treating people with H. pylori.
+(This is not meant to be a recommended dosage for your own condition and you should seek the advice of your doctor.)

-Apex Energetics H-PLR (K-32) (the antibiotic) 1-2 capsules 3X day with meals, start with one work up to two
+Apex Energetics H-PLR (K-32) (the antibiotic) 1-2 capsules 3X day with meals: Start with one, work up to two.

-(couldn’t locate this product on the Apex Energetics website for some reason.)
+(I couldn’t locate this product on the Apex Energetics website for some reason.)

-Biotics Research Corporation BioDoph-7 Plus (probiotic, to re-populate good bacteria) 2 capsules 3X day between meals
+Biotics Research Corporation BioDoph-7 Plus (probiotic, to re-populate good bacteria) 2 capsules 3X day between meals.

-Apex Energetics TerrainZyme HCL Prozyme (Hydrochloric acid and digestive enzyme) 1-2 with each meal
+Apex Energetics TerrainZyme HCL Prozyme (Hydrochloric acid and digestive enzyme) 1-2 with each meal.

 Here is a kind of chronological order of the symptoms I had as I had them, as I figure this will be the easiest way for you to see if your own situation relates to mine.

 Beginning: Have had “tummy troubles” since I was a kid.
-Was fed a largely processed diet of easy quick foods like chicken nuggets, corn dogs, etc. And a lot of sugary foods: white flour, sugary breakfast cereals.
+Was fed a largely processed diet of easy quick foods like chicken nuggets, corn dogs, etc., and a lot of sugary foods: white flour, sugary breakfast cereals.

 – Watched mom suffer panic attacks and also started having panic attacks myself.

-– In my late teens I developed a symptom where when I ate a single bite of food I would feel full like I couldn’t take another bite or it would make me sick.
+– In my late teens, I developed a symptom where when I ate a single bite of food I would feel full like I couldn’t take another bite or it would make me sick.

-– would be constipated for several days.
+– would be constipated for several days in a row.

 – Went on a carefully watched, strict gluten free diet and was able to eat again.
 Symptoms improved almost right away.